 The rural villages in Dodoma are remote, and getting water to the project site can be a problem.
 Water has to be brought in by the help of farmers and stored in large water tanks.
 Watering the hand washing station helps to avoid the drying out of the plaster.

 Amber, Kate, Oakley and Charles.
 In the dry, desert region of Dodoma, where accessing water can be a problem, a heavy shower is welcome by the village.

-Harry outside of his homestay.
+Harry outside of his homestay in Msunjilile.
 As the project nears completion, days generally get longer, to ensure the building of the toilet block is finished before the team departs.

 In the village of Mwaya there are two new toilet blocks, built with a hand washing station, disabled access and an MHM room.
 Only 6% of schools in Tanzania have similar facilities.